open-wc/open-wc/packages/building-rollup/README.md

 </html>
 ```

-Make sure you set your `tsconfig.json` `target` and `module` fields to `exnest`.
+Make sure you set your `tsconfig.json` `target` and `module` fields to `esnext`.
 This way typescript won't do any compilation so that babel can take care of it.

 Within rollup there are two options to add typescript support.